raederan/rdf2pg/README.md

 ## Acknowledgment and Authors

-Thanks to Angles et al. it is possible to have a basement for an essential feature of `RAPSQL`.
+Thanks to Angles et al. it is possible to have a basis for an essential component of RAPSQL.
 It is a fork of [renzoar/rdf2pg](https://github.com/renzoar/rdf2pg/tree/master/src).

 Andreas Räder (<https://github.com/raederan>)